Open App →

 Most tracked right now

 Hibiki is a list for your anime — but one that pays attention.
 You add shows you're watching, mark episodes as you go, and rate them when you're done.
-That's the core of it.
 Simple enough to start in thirty seconds.

 Everything stays on your device.
 No account required.
 Sign in when you're ready to sync across devices.